Torshkhoy: History

 The aul Tarsh in Tarskaya valley was also marked in various maps of 19th century as "Tarshoy-Yurt" or "Tarss".
-According to A. N. Genko, the Fyappin-inhabited Tarshoy-Yurt shows the subordinate role of Fyappins in the colonization of the plains.
+According to A. N. Genko, the Fyappin-inhabited Tarshoy-Yurt shows the role of Fyappins in the colonization of the plains.
 As of 1859, the ancestral aul of Tyarsh in mountainous Ingushetia was part of the Military-Ossetian Okrug as part of the Kistin (Fyappin) society and it had 47¼ households.

 Composition

 Torshkhoy is an Ingush clan (teip), which belongs to the Fyappin society.
 It includes many patronymics as follows: Adzhievs (from Falkhan), Alievs (from Keskem), Artsygovs, Babkhoevs, Daskievs, Mestoevs, Muradovs (from Dlinnaya Solina, Galgai-Yurt, Nazran, Novy Dzheyrakh), Padievs or Pidievs, Sautievs (includes Barakievs, Dudarkievs and Sovtaevs or Sovtievs), Solsanovs, Tovmarzievs, Shavkhalovs or Shaukhalovs (from Dolakovo), Chaploevs (from Nazran) and Chemburzievs.

 Settlement

 Torshkoy with their many patronymics (Note: Adzhievs (from Falkhan), Alievs (from Keskem), Artsygovs, Babkhoevs, Daskievs, Mestoevs, Muradovs (from Dlinnaya Solina, Galgai-Yurt, Nazran, Novy Dzheyrakh), Padievs or Pidievs, Sautievs (includes Barakievs, Dudarkievs and Sovtaevs or Sovtievs), Solsanovs, Tovmarzievs, Shavkhalovs or Shaukhalovs (from Dolakovo), Chaploevs (from Nazran) and Chemburzievs.) live in many parts of Ingushetia: Barsuki, Ekazhevo, Dolakovo, Dlinnaya Solina, Galgai-Yurt, Kantyshevo, Keskem, Nazran, Novy Dzheyrakh, Novy Redant, Plievo, Yandare, Verkhnie Achaluki.
 Small number of representatives of the trip also live in Dagestan, in the region of Aukh, where they are known under the name Vyappiy.